Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Symmetric homeomorphisms and the little Teich m ul ler subspace

-Differently from the Douady-Earle extension $e_{\rm DE}$, the Beurling-Ahlfors extension $e_{\rm BA}$ does not have conformal naturality.
+Unlike the Douady--Earle extension $e_{\rm DE}$, the Beurling--Ahlfors extension $e_{\rm BA}$ does not have conformal naturality.
 Accordingly, it does not descend to a section $T \to \Bel(\D)$ naturally.
-In order to define a section, we have to use the normalized quasisymmetric automorphism $g \in \QS_*$ as a representative of an element $[g] \in T$.
-From this $g$, we make the quasiconformal automorphism $f$ of $\D$ as above and then take its complex dilatation $\mu_f$.
-By this correspondence $[g] \mapsto \mu_f$, we have a map $s_*:T \to \Bel(\D)$, which is a section for the Teich\-m\"ul\-ler projection $\pi:\Bel(\D) \to T$.
-It can be also proved that $s_*$ is continuous.
+In order to define a section, we use the normalized quasisymmetric homeomorphism $g \in \QS_*$ as a representative of an element $[g] \in T$.
+From this $g$, we make the quasiconformal self-homeomorphism $f$ of $\D$ as above, and then take its complex dilatation $\mu_f$.
+By this correspondence $[g] \mapsto \mu_f$, we have a map $s_{BA}:T \to \Bel(\D)$, which is a section for the Teich\-m\"ul\-ler projection $\pi:\Bel(\D) \to T$.
+It can also be proved that $s_{BA}$ is continuous.

-We say that a quasiconformal automorphism $f \in \QC(\D)$ is {\it asymptotically conformal} if the complex dilatation $\mu_{f}(z)$ vanishes at the boundary $\S1$.
+We say that a quasiconformal homeomorphism $f \in \QC(\D)$ is {\it asymptotically conformal} if the complex dilatation $\mu_{f}(z)$ vanishes at the boundary $\S1$.
 This means that

-We denote the subset of $\QC(\D)$ consisting of all asymptotically conformal automorphisms by $\AC(\D)$.
+We denote the subset of $\QC(\D)$ consisting of all asymptotically conformal homeomorphisms by $\AC(\D)$.
 Theorem \ref{Carleson1} implies that the restriction of $e_{\rm BA}$ to $\Sym$ gives